"I am the living bread that came down from heaven; whoever eats this bread will live forever;

 and the bread that I will give is my flesh for the life of the world.” - John 6:51

-In order to prepare for First Holy Communion in the spring, children must first successfully prepare for and receive the Sacrament of Reconciliation the previous fall.
+In order to prepare for First Holy Communion, children must first prepare for and receive the Sacrament of Reconciliation.
 Then a special program is offered to prepare children for First Holy Communion.
 According to diocesan guidelines, children preparing to celebrate their First Holy Communion must be enrolled in a Religious Education program both during the year of preparation as well as the year immediately prior to preparation.
 Group celebrations for First Holy Communion will take place at a special Mass.
 As children reach 1st grade or above, we extend them an invitation to celebrate first the sacrament of reconciliation followed by the sacrament of Eucharist the next year.
 This is done through participation in our parish Religious Education program, Faith Formation.

 Coordinator: Jennifer Heffernan